 To get a better grasp of the available database certifications, it's useful to group them around specific database-related job roles.
-In part, this reflects the maturity of database technology, and its integration into most aspects of commercial, scientific, and academic computing.
+In part, this reflects the maturity of database technology, and its integration into most aspects of commercial, scientific and academic computing.

-- Database Administrator (DBA): Responsible for installing, configuring, and maintaining a database management system (DBMS).
-Often tied to a specific platform such as Oracle, MySQL, DB2, SQL Server, and others.
+- Database Administrator (DBA): Responsible for installing, configuring and maintaining a database management system (DBMS).
+Often tied to a specific platform such as Oracle, MySQL, DB2, SQL Server and others.

 - Database Developer: Works with generic and proprietary APIs to build applications that interact with DBMSs (also platform specific, as with DBA roles).

-- Data Mining/Business Intelligence (BI) Specialist: Specializes in dissecting, analyzing, and reporting on important data streams, such as customer data, supply chain data, transaction data and histories, and others.
+- Data Mining/Business Intelligence (BI) Specialist: Specializes in dissecting, analyzing and reporting on important data streams, such as customer data, supply chain data, transaction data and histories, and others.

-- Data Warehousing Specialist: Specializes in assembling and analyzing data from multiple operational systems (orders, transactions, supply chain information, customer data, and so forth) to establish data history, analyze trends, generate reports and forecasts, and support general ad hoc queries.
+- Data Warehousing Specialist: Specializes in assembling and analyzing data from multiple operational systems (orders, transactions, supply chain information, customer data and so forth) to establish data history, analyze trends, generate reports and forecasts, and support general ad hoc queries.

-First, a good general background in relational database management systems, including an understanding of the Structured Query Language (SQL) is a basic prerequisite for all database professionals.
+Careful attention to these database job roles implies two important kinds of information.
+First, a good general background in relational database management systems, including an understanding of the Structured Query Language (SQL), is a basic prerequisite for all database professionals.